The growing concern with electric storage heaters in social housing

 To balance these economic and practical aspects of their larger housing portfolios, housing associations continue to opt for electric storage heaters.

 Most of the storage heater issues outlined above were due to older, inefficient, outdated electric heaters that have been historically installed by many social housing providers.
 Storage heaters have been around for so long that by now they’ve gone through modern, intelligent and energy-efficiency-driven upgrades that address most of these issues.
-Modern heaters manufactured after 2018 meet stricter energy efficiency standards and better controls.
+Under EU regulations, modern heaters manufactured after 2018 must meet the Lot 20 energy-efficiency requirements.

 Funding available for electric storage heaters